Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: Method

 \section{Method}

-To investigate IMRSP, we conducted an in-the-wild study~\cite{benford2013performance} combining direct gameplay video observations with immediate post-play contextual inquiry interviews.
-To gain a broader perspective, we shared video recordings of the street play on an online forum.
-We also conducted desktop research to gather and analyze online reviews and comments about the experience.
-This dual approach allowed us to capture both firsthand player experiences and wider public perceptions.
+To investigate IMRSP, we conducted an in-the-wild study~\cite{Benford2013Performance} combining direct gameplay video observations with immediate post-play contextual inquiries \cite{Duda2020Contextual}.
+To gain a broader perspective, we shared in-the-wild gameplay recordings on a tech‑enthusiast forum.
+Following this, we conducted desktop research to gather and analyze online reviews and comments about the experience.
+This combined approach allowed us to capture both firsthand player experiences and wider public perceptions.
 Our study was approved by the authors’ institutional ethics review, and all participants gave informed consent prior to participation.